This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Cook the Potato: Place the potato in a medium-sized pot of cold water.
-Bring the water to a boil and cook until the potato is tender, about 20 minutes.
-Remove the potato from the pot, let it cool slightly, and peel off the skin.
-If you prefer baking the potato instead, see the notes below.
+• Cook the Potato: Place the potato in a pot of cold water.
+Bring to a boil and cook until tender, about 20 minutes.
+Let it cool slightly, then peel.
+(For baking instructions, see notes.)

-• Mash the Potato: Mash the peeled potato using a potato ricer.
-If you don’t have a ricer, a potato masher works well for small quantities.
+• Mash the Potato: Mash the peeled potato using a ricer or masher.

-• Combine Ingredients: Spread the mashed potato on a clean surface.
-Drizzle the egg yolk evenly over the potatoes and sprinkle with salt.
+• Add Egg and Salt: Place the potato on a clean surface.
+Add the egg yolk and sprinkle with salt.

-• Mix the Dough: Use a pastry cutter or bench scraper to gently mix the flour into the potatoes.
+• Mix the Dough: Use a pastry cutter or bench scraper to gently mix everything together.

-• Roll the Dough: Roll each portion into a rope about 1/2 to 3/4 inch thick on a lightly floured surface.
-If the dough crumbles, add a little flour and knead gently.
+• Divide and Roll: Cut the dough into 3 pieces.
+Roll each into a rope 1/2 to 3/4 inch thick on a floured surface.

-• Cut and Shape the Gnocchi: Cut each rope into 3/4-inch pieces.
-Press each piece gently against the back of a fork to create grooves.
-Place the gnocchi on a floured baking sheet to prevent sticking.
+• Cut and Shape: Cut ropes into 3/4-inch pieces.
+Roll each on the back of a fork to make grooves.
+Place on a floured baking sheet.

-• Rest the Gnocchi: Cover the gnocchi with a clean towel and let them rest for 10 minutes.
+• Rest: Cover with a towel and let rest for 10 minutes.

-• Cook the Gnocchi: Bring a 3-quart pot of salted water (about 1/2 tablespoon kosher salt) to a boil.
-Gently add the gnocchi and stir once with a slotted spoon.
+• Cook the Gnocchi: Bring a 3-quart pot of salted water to a boil.
+Add the gnocchi and stir once.

-• Finish Cooking: Cook the gnocchi until they float to the surface, about 1 to 2 minutes.
-Remove them with a slotted spoon and drain on a paper towel-lined plate.
+• Finish Cooking: When the gnocchi float (about 1–2 minutes), remove with a slotted spoon and drain on paper towels.

 Notes

-• Vegan Option: For a vegan version, skip the egg yolk and add about 1 tablespoon of olive oil to the dough to help it come together.
+• Vegan Variation: Skip the egg yolk and use 1 tablespoon olive oil to bring the dough together.

 Nutrition